-You can simply keep your ad frequency as low and at the same time you must rotate your ads regularly to avoid ad fatigue for you Facebook advertising campaign.
+You can simply keep your ad frequency as low and at the same time, you must rotate your ads regularly to avoid ad fatigue for your Facebook advertising campaign.

 #5 Take care of your landing page

-Even if you have everything working perfect in your Facebook advertising campaign but your landing page is not optimized, you will not get expected results.
+Even if you have everything working perfectly in your Facebook advertising campaign but your landing page is not optimized, you will not get the expected results.

-There are few checklists which you must make sure to follow for your landing pages:
+There are a few checklists that you must make sure to follow for your landing pages:

 a.
 Your landing page must be responsive.
-Since most of the Facebook users are on mobile, you must make sure that your landing page has a responsive view for both mobiles and tablets.
+Since most Facebook users are on mobile, you must make sure that your landing page has a responsive view for both mobiles and tablets.

 b.
-You landing page must be congruent with your ad copy/text.
-Imagine if you click an ad that talks about 30% discount but when you click that ad, you see nothing about that discount on the landing page.
+Your landing page must be congruent with your ad copy/text.
+Imagine if you click an ad that talks about a 30% discount but when you click that ad, you see nothing about that discount on the landing page.
 How annoying this could be.

 What is a custom audience?

-Once you define & get some visitors data for your custom audience, you can reach these visitors with targeted Facebook Ads.
-For example, you could run a separate campaign to reach out to those people who visited your website & viewed a product or services page, but haven’t made any purchase or enquiry yet.
+Once you define & get some visitor data for your custom audience, you can reach these visitors with targeted Facebook Ads.
+For example, you could run a separate campaign to reach out to those people who visited your website & viewed a product or services page but haven’t made any purchase or inquiry yet.

-A lookalike audience is a list of users whose characteristics are similar to users of a website custom audience.
+A lookalike audience is a list of users whose characteristics are similar to users of a website’s custom audience.

-Simply because lookalike audience opens up a lot of opportunity and you can advertise to the users similar to those who already visited your website or you can also advertise to users who are similar to the ones who already converted on your site.
+Simply because a lookalike audience opens up a lot of opportunities and you can advertise to users similar to those who already visited your website or you can also advertise to users who are similar to the ones who already converted to your site.

-You can’t tell about the similarities between 2 different people but luckily, using lookalike audience for your Facebook advertising campaign, you can generate millions of lookalike audience.
+You can’t tell about the similarities between 2 different people but luckily, by using a lookalike audience for your Facebook advertising campaign, you can generate millions of lookalike audiences.

 What is remarketing/retargeting?

-Remarketing is a process to advertise your products or services to those people who had visited your website but never too any action.
-A person may be not be convinced to buy your products on first visit to your website and therefore, remarketing helps to remind those visitors about your products.
+Remarketing is a process to advertise your products or services to those people who had visited your website but never took any action.
+A person may not be convinced to buy your products on the first visit to your website and therefore, remarketing helps to remind those visitors about your products.

 Have you ever browsed any product at amazon.com without buying it and suddenly you started viewing ads from amazon about that product or other similar products?
 This is how remarketing works.

-It helps reminding people that they had visited your website but they still need to make a decision to buy from you.
+It helps remind people that they had visited your website but they still need to make a decision to buy from you.